 This church was organized in 1888 and the present building was built in 1900.
 It is Carpenter Gothic style which was commonly used by rural churches in the South in the 19th Century.
 This church is located in Cuba on the corner of Fourth Street and R …learn more

-This museum contains displays that illustrate live in Cuba from its beginning.
+This museum contains displays that illustrate life in Cuba from its beginning.
 Of special interest are photographs of Cuba since 1952.
 This museum is featured site #22 in the Sumter County, Alabama Historical Points of Interest visitors brochure.
 The m …learn more

 This Vernacular turn-of-the-century style home was built circa 1901.
 The house features a porch with turned and bracketed supports.
 This house is featured site #23 in the Sumter County, Alabama Historical Points of Interest visitors brochure.
 It is loc …learn more